Wassimulator/CactusViewer/README.md

 - Decode images at lower resolutions at first and only decode full image upon zooming, to improve display speed of large files.
 - Stream decoding GIF files to eliminate any load times (though it is already miniscule).
 - Support for HEIF, TIFF, and some RAW formats, some of those require special codec.
-- Packing all dlls into one binary loader to make the viewer into one standalone file.
-A save file is still required on the side.
 - Rectangle selection and viewing of x,y,w,h values.
 - Crop and rotate image, stb_image_write.h is already included and should be able to save the files, only the editing algorithms and UI need to be written.
 - Providing an optional software renderer backend.